 Pvt.
 Kenneth A. Heinrich was born on April 24, 1919, in Chicago,

 Illinois, to Otto Heinrich & Grace Schmacher-Heinrich.
-He grew up in Chicago and attended school there
+He grew up in Chicago

-with his two brothers.
+at 1909 West Wilson Avenue with his two brothers.
+He attended

 After high school, he worked as a repairman at a radio store.